kant2002/WinFormsComInterop/README.md

 This repository has ComWrappers implementation for WinForms.
 In additional to that, it allow use WinForms and NativeAOT together.

+## Getting started

+Just add `WinFormsComInterop` to your project.

+	dotnet add package WinFormsComInterop

+Then to your Program.cs add following line

+	ComWrappers.RegisterForMarshalling(WinFormsComInterop.WinFormsComWrappers.Instance);

+If you application will works with this ComWrappers implementation, then most likely it would work with NativeAOT.

+## Testing technology

 Test that normal CoreCLR works

 	dotnet run --project samples\SampleWindowsForms\SampleWindowsForms.csproj